 Now, the killer faces decades in prison.

-This month, a jury in Kern County, California, convicted Frank Hillman of second-degree murder for killing Shawn Bivens.
+A jury in Kern County, California, convicted Frank Hillman of second-degree murder for killing Shawn Bivens.
 The verdict came more than five years after the homicide.

 On Aug.
 7, 2016, Hillman met the victim outside the Tower Motel in Bakersfield, California, according to prosecutors.
 They had a disagreement and as Bivens walked away, he threw a wrench toward Hillman in a car.